ICC prosecutor urges judges to rule on warrants for Israeli, Hamas leaders

 It remains unclear when the judges will rule on Khan’s request for warrants.

-Gaza’s Ministry of Health says at least 40,265 people have been killed and 93,144 wounded in Israel’s war on the enclave.
+Gaza’s Ministry of Health said on Saturday that at least 40,334 people have been killed and 93,356 wounded in Israel’s war on the enclave.
 An estimated 1,139 people were killed in Israel during the Hamas-led attacks on October 7 and more than 200 were taken captive.